Clutha Mata-Au River Parkway Group: Description

-Mr. Verduyn was also a part of the Upper Clutha River Guardians and The Red Bridge River Park Trust, which were extensions of the CMRP Group and has worked in collaboration with the Upper Clutha Tracks Trust and its members and beneficiaries.
-The Upper Clutha Tracks Trust was founded by Mr Iain Grant Fyfe and has received a significant amount of funding to extend the trails initially planned by Mr Verduyn and Mr Gilbert van Reenan.

-The Clutha Mata-Au River Parkway Group, Incorporated Society, members consisted of Mr. Lewis Verduyn (founder), Mr. Richard Guy Steven (solicitor), Mrs. Anne Steven (landscape architect), Mr. Christopher Keith Steven (solicitor), Mr. Gilbert van Reenan, Dr. Barrie Wills, Ms. Robyn Hunt (accountant), Mr. John Harris, Dr. William Dacker, Mr. Tim Ryan (Upper Clutha River Guardians), Ms Leigh Morris, Mr Mike Floate, Mr Rodney Peirce and others.
+The Parkway Group is working with trail-focused community groups such as the Clutha Gold Trail Trust, and the Upper Clutha Tracks Trust, to create a contiguous trail that is expected to attract tourists, bringing economic benefits to the region and facilitating further river corridor improvements such as native restoration.

 The Clutha Mata-Au River is New Zealand's largest and most powerful river.
 It carves 338 km from the Southern Alps to the Pacific Ocean, traversing the semi-desert interior of Otago known as Central Otago.

 The waters of the Clutha Mata-Au are clear turquoise in the upper reaches, a characteristic that results from glacial and snow-melt filtering by upland lakes, especially Lake Wānaka.
-In global terms, this is rare, because glacially fed rivers are normally discoloured by rock flour.
+In global terms this is rare, because glacially fed rivers are normally discoloured by rock flour.
 The Clutha Mata-Au is also often listed among the world's swiftest rivers.
-Didymo is still an existing problem within the river today.